INT. YOUR NEXT DRAFT — DAY

 Beat Board

-The whole story on one board — beats as cards, acts as columns.
-Drag a beat to a new act and its scenes travel with it.
+The whole story on one board — beats as cards, acts as columns, or chapters if you're writing a book.
+Drag a beat somewhere new and its pages travel with it.
 It's the corkboard, except the index cards are wired to the pages.

 THE BIG IDEA

 Software teams have had this for decades; writers got "Save As".
-Here's the whole system, in four moves.
+Here's the whole system, in four moves — the same four whether you're on page 30 of a pilot or chapter nine of a novel.
 Click through:

 1You write